theekshana-nirmal/theekshana-nirmal/README.md

 ### My Projects 💡

-- **Study Bees**: A platform designed to help Sri Lankan students find the ideal study partners.
+- **Study Bees**: A platform designed to help students find the ideal study partners.
 This project, developed with my amazing team, aims to foster a supportive learning community by leveraging HTML, CSS, JavaScript, PHP and SQL to create an interactive and user-friendly experience.

 ### Skills & Expertise 🔧